CURENT/ams/README.md

 - Version **0.9.9** has known issues and has been yanked from PyPI
 - `kvxopt` is recommended to install via `conda` as sometimes ``pip`` struggles to set the correct path for compiled libraries
 - `cvxpy` versions **below 1.5** are incompatible with `numpy` versions **2.0 and above**
+- If solver `SCIP` run into import error, try to reinstall its Python interface by running `pip install pyscipopt --no-binary scip`

 AMS is released as ``ltbams`` on PyPI and conda-forge.
 Install from PyPI using pip: